-Exhibit 1-4 shows the national trends in ambient ozone levels.
+Exhibit 1-4 shows national trends in ambient ozone levels.
 The general trend is downward, that is, towards improved air quality with lower concentrations of ozone.
-This is partly attributable to the standards introduced within the transportation sector.
+This is attributable to the emission reductions across all sectors including transportation.

 1.2 Air Quality Planning Status for Hampton Roads